Trump and his advisers await potential indictment in hush money case | KRDO

 Two advisers said that the former president appears to have resigned himself to the likelihood of an indictment, with one close adviser calling his perceived distancing from the matter “compartmentalization.”

-Even as there are signs the Manhattan grand jury investigation into Trump’s alleged role in a scheme to pay hush money to adult film star Stormy Daniels is nearing an end and that preparations are being made for an indictment, it is not clear yet that the former president will be charged or when those charges could be unveiled.
+Even as there are signs the investigation into Trump’s alleged role in the scheme to pay hush money to adult film star Stormy Daniels is nearing an end and that preparations are being made for an indictment, it is not clear yet that the former president will be charged or when those charges could be unveiled.

-Amid that uncertainty, Trump’s team is trying to prepare for several different potential scenarios.

 “[Trump] knows it’s happening.
 We’ve all moved on to ‘OK, this is happening, how do we deal with it?'” one Trump adviser said.